12 July—20 September 2025

 The Order of Canada (I'll Be Your Mirror)

-Under the groundwork program, Mercer Union invites artist Luis Jacob to develop The Order of Canada (I’ll Be Your Mirror), an artistic project comprising new works in dialogue with a site-specific intervention, as well as a weekly reading group and a series of talks with invited speakers.
+Organized under the groundwork program, Mercer Union invites artist Luis Jacob to develop The Order of Canada (I’ll Be Your Mirror), an artistic project comprising new works in dialogue with a site-specific intervention, as well as a weekly reading group and a series of talks with invited speakers.
 The Order of Canada (I’ll Be Your Mirror) offers an exercise in close looking and considers how we might get past the noise to detect the signals in need of our attention.

 Over the past year and a half, I have encountered forms of violence that I never imagined possible.
 A backlash is in progress within the Toronto arts community and beyond.